prateek-parashar/learnNodeJS/README.md

 -   The importing of the `sequalize` object and the `sequalize.sync()` method both are a little finnicky.
 THe didn't pick up my User definition and just weren't ready to create a table for me!!
 Worked only when I imported it manually to the `app.js` file.
 -   Sequalize is freaking amazing!!!!!
 Though, the creator of `pgp-promise` Vitaly has mentioned that there might be performance issue with it, it still is an amazing ORM for node.
 Something which I am seeing here, and didn't yet in `hibernate` is the constant usage of `associations` for example, the ability to create Model entities completely based on the relation that they share.
 In this example, suppose a `User` object has a `one-to-many` relation with the `products` that it can create, then sequlize provides us a method to create a `product` with an instance of a `User`!
 How much I find this exciting maybe just a reminder to myself of how little I understand the power of relational databases.
 Gotta work more on that.
 -   Now I am going to move quickly through the sql lectures, as I would like to work with MongoDB straight away.

+### NOSQL DataBases

+-   Got a first look ever at a NOSQL database -> MongoDB (From the word hu*mongo*us clever!).
+-   So, comparing the terminology, from the sql databases to the nosql databases,
+    -   Table -> Collection
+    -   Rows/Relations -> Documents
+-   More points to note :
+    -   A document in the mongDB does not follow a schema!
+Which means, it's perfectly fine to save a product without any price and you don't have to insert `null` as you would in an SQL database.
+    -   MongoDB stores data in JSON format (Actually it's BSON short for Binary JSON, something which mongo converts JSON to for performance improvements).
+-   MongoDB allows and even invites us to create fewer relations by envouraging nested documents in the in the Collections.
+Even so, relations are perfectly possible and shold be used if the data duplication is too high.
+-   Cool!, we will be using cloud!!
+MongoDB Atlas baby!
+This is my first interaction with a remote cloud database, if you don't count postgres in the heroku world.
+This is what I wanted when I signed up for this course!